ibm-cloud-docs/watsonxdata/add_openrag.md

 1. From the navigation menu, select **Infrastructure Manager**.
 1. In the **Services** section, select **OpenRAG** and click **Next**.

-   The OpenRAG tile is displayed only when OpenRAG is enabled in the corresponding Cloud Framework (CF) value.
+   The OpenRAG tile is displayed only if IBM enabled the private preview on your cluster.
    {: note}

 1. In the **Add component - OpenRAG** window, provide the following details: